 You should also try to think one or two steps ahead in terms of the tech that will benefit you most in the future.
 Almost 70 percent of recruiters say the key to improving their performance over the next five years is rooted in adopting new recruiting tech.
 Use your spare time to keep an eye on the latest technological developments within the recruiting space and assess how those innovations might benefit your business.
 And when a tech tool could fit well into your team's workflows, you'll be well-suited to make a case to adopt it.

 #2: Advance Your Skill set

 Have you been holding back on your own professional development because of time constraints?
 Now is a great time to tackle that recruitment certification course you’ve been meaning to take or find a training course to master a new skill set.
-Don’t be a part of the 27 percent of people who feel they don’t have the skills they need to grow in their careers.
 Take action and invest in your own professional development so you can help out your employer now and give yourself an advantage in the future – 74 percent of workers invest in learning to remain employable.

 According to data from LinkedIn, here are three skills recruiters believe they should develop now to prepare for the future:

 - 85 percent - Engaging passive candidates

 - 84 percent - Analyzing talent data to drive decisions